shem4soul/Shem-Marketplace-Next.js-project-built-with-React/README.md

 Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 Please follow the Submitting a PR guidelines.
 If you have any questions, feel free to open an issue.

 ---